 So, let’s talk about some of these skills here and how you can get ‘more ahead’ in your career as a SAHM.

-Moms may not love cooking for picky palates but as a Chef, wouldn’t you be looking for reviews and taste testers?
+Moms may not love cooking for picky palates but as a Chef and Dietician, wouldn’t you be looking for reviews and taste testers?
 I am more inclined to try new recipes and improve upon our meals if I am a Chef, rather than a pull-frozen-burritos-out-of-the-freezer cook.

 While my husband is gone at work, I can’t call him to plunge a toilet, unclog a sink, or fix the various things that seem to constantly go broken.
 Learn the skills, acquire the supplies, and most important: don’t underestimate the power of YouTube.
 I swear you can learn anything from YouTube.

 Teaching and then supervising all the various chores that the kids do takes a LONG TIME up front, but the end result I’m sure will be oh so rewarding.
 Some days it would be easier to just clean the bathrooms yourself, but when the kids clean them right, it’s amazing!

 You could easily hire someone to mow the lawn, weed the yard, plant and harvest the garden, but think of the money you save by doing it yourself!
 Life-long lessons of work and law of the harvest can be taught to the kids, as well as an appreciation for nature.

 The health and well-being of a family depends largely on the mom.
 Sick kids?
 There are days when I wish I could call in sick on this one.
 Dragging multiple kids to the Doctor is no fun.
 Home remedies come in handy until a Doctor’s visit is absolutely necessary.